- Latin America

 - Book Now

-Experience views from the hills overlooking the Nile valley with canters through the plantations and surrounding Mabira rainforest.
+You ride through stunning areas of forest, sugar and tea plantations.
+Experience beautiful views from the hills overlooking the Nile as well as canters through the plantations and surrounding Mabira rainforest.
 The forests are home to a number of species of primates including the rare Grey cheeked Mangabeys, although these aren’t very easy to see.

 The horses are a mixture of thoroughbreds, Irish sports horses and local breeds.
 They are well trained and fit for their job.
-They range in height from 14hh to 17hh.
-During the week you will normally ride two horses as the horses are switched in and out from the safari.
+They range in height from 13.3hh to 17hh.
+During the week you may ride two horses as the horses are switched in and out from the safari.
 The horses are ridden in English saddles.
 At certain times of the year the horses use grazing muzzles to minimize damage to crops.

-You should be a confident rider comfortable at all paces and able to control your horse at walk trot and canter in open countryside.
-Much of the ride is at a walk but there are also many opportunities for trots and canters on sandy tracks (and depending on ground conditions occasional gallops for those who are capable and wish to).
+You should be a confident rider comfortable at all paces and able to control your horse at walk, trot and canter in open countryside.
+While much of the ride is at a walk there are also many opportunities for long trots and canters on sandy tracks (and depending on ground conditions occasional gallops).
+Swimming your horse in the Nile is optional.

 Hard hats are mandatory on this ride.

 Please note that the rider weight limit of 80kg is strictly enforced.

 The accommodation on the trip is a highlight and you stay in some beautiful lodges in stunning settings.
 Please note that if you are booked to have a twin room then it is possible that this might be one double bed and one single bed.
 There is no single supplement if you are willing to share and we find you a sharer.